eduymaz/CrashCourses/python/intro/py_intro.md

     print(i)  # Prints 1, 3, 5, 7, 9

 ```
-- ### while Loops: A while loop executes a block of code as long as a specified condition is True.
+- ### while Loops: A while loop executes a block of code as long as a specified condition is `True`.
 ```python
 # Basic while loop
 i = 0